ArashBajwa/valont/README.md

 ![Logo of Valont](valont_logo_github.png)
 \
 \
-The goal of this framework is to allow one to make a 2D game prototype rapidly, especially for gamejams.
+(This codebase may be fully rewritten in upcoming days, it does the job, but it could better) The goal of this framework is to allow one to make a 2D game prototype rapidly, especially for gamejams.

 ## Status